harshithparitala/systolic_array-3x3-matrix/README.md

 CLOCK_PERIOD: 20.0: We are targeting a 50 MHz clock (20 ns period).
 This is a safe, conservative target for a design with 8-bit multipliers.

-DIE_AREA: "0 0 500 500": We've defined a much larger 500µm x 500µm area to ensure there's enough space for all the logic and to avoid the power grid errors you saw earlier.
+DIE_AREA: "0 0 500 500": We've defined a much larger 500µm x 500µm area to ensure there's enough space for all the logic and to avoid the power grid errors .

 FP_CORE_UTIL: 30: We're telling the tools to use 30% of the core area for placing logic cells.
 This leaves plenty of room for routing.